extension/publish/wp-content/plugins/flexi-pages-widget/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.6.13 =
+Fixes a little bug introduced in v1.6.12.
+Upgrade recommended.

 = 1.6 =
 New feature to display as dropdown added, translation in Catalan and Dutch languages added.
 Core rewritten.
 Upgrade recommended.